nickyhajal/world-domination-summit/_content/broadcasts/meetups2016.md

 date: 6-20-16
-headline: Now Open(!): Propose an Attendee Meetup and Help Facilitate Awesome
+headline: (Now Open) Propose an Attendee Meetup and Help Facilitate Awesome

 # The ability to submit an attendee meetup is now open for all WDS attendees (360 & Connect).